 Throughout its life, this Malibu was available in four trims (LS, 1LT, 2LT and LTZ) and with a choice of two engines.
-A 169-horsepower, 2.4-liter four-cylinder was initially standard on all but the LTZ, but for '09 it became available for every Malibu.
+A 2.4-liter four-cylinder with 169 hp was initially standard on all but the LTZ, but for '09 it became available for every Malibu.
 That year also saw a six-speed automatic transmission replace the original four-speed unit on all but the LS and 1LT trims, though every Malibu got it a year later.

 Base LS and midlevel LT models made up the bulk of the Malibu's production.
-The lack of style and performance was addressed in 2006 when the lineup was beefed up with the leather-trimmed LTZ and high-performance SS.
-For power, that generation offered a 2.2-liter four-cylinder rated at 144 hp (LS and LT models), a 217-hp 3.5-liter V6 (standard on the LTZ and optional on LT) and a top-dog 3.9-liter V6 with 240 ponies for the SS.
-All were hooked up to a proven four-speed automatic transmission, and the SS featured a manual-shift mode.
+In 2006, a leather-trimmed LTZ and high-performance SS injected some style and pep into the otherwise sedate lineup.
+For power, this generation offered a 2.2-liter four-cylinder rated at 144 hp (LS and LT models), a 217-hp 3.5-liter V6 (standard on the LTZ and optional on LT) and a top-dog 3.9-liter V6 with 240 ponies for the SS.
+All were hooked up to a four-speed automatic transmission, and the SS featured a manual-shift mode.

-Read the most recent 2013 Chevrolet Malibu review.
+Read the most recent 2019 Chevrolet Malibu review.